 The moment you point your domain name to Siteground (or any shared host), they automatically take over the management of your DNS entries.

-If you prefer to keep everything under one roof, your can transfer DNS management to Cloudways by installing the DNS add-on.
+However, if you prefer to keep everything under one roof, your can transfer DNS management to Cloudways by installing the DNS add-on.

 Select DNS Made Easy.